We welcome people

 Training new ecologists

-Thanks to the generous support of two Wildlife Trust supports, we have been able to run paid work placements to help young ecologists gain paid work experience and take their first step into a career in wildlife conservation.
+Thanks to the generous support of two Wildlife Trust supporters, we have been able to run paid work placements to help young ecologists gain paid work experience and take their first step into a career in wildlife conservation.

 Laura Goble, a recent trainee ecologist said: "I’ve assisted with surveys of protected species such as great crested newts, water voles, white-clawed crayfish, dormice and bats.
 I look forward to going to work every day and always learn something new whilst out and about.
 This placement has made me feel like I can make a real difference to wildlife conservation."